Software we use in our online advertising agency

 Our CRM system of choice.
 Since we started our agency in 2011 we have tried different CRM systems.
-We started at 2 people and at the moment (2017) we are 7.
+We started with 2 people and at the moment (2017) we are 7.

-Our needs grew with us even though we’re still very small.
-The need for systems grew, but we also got new insights and got better at running our company.
+Our needs grew with us even though we’re still a very small company.
+The need for systems grew but we also got new insights and got better at running our company.

 To date we have tried:

 Did we give all of them a fair chance?
 Not really, but who has time and structure to make it a lab experiement?

 We wanted something that could grow with us and be as much or little as we wanted.
 A lot of our work is recurring and it goes for the tasks as well.
 With Podio we can structure workspaces for each part and still all be connected.